aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

    # or
    device = 'xla'

-The NeuronCore is mapped to an XLA device.
-On Trainium instance, the XLA device is automatically mapped to the first available NeuronCore.
+The Logical NeuronCore is mapped to an XLA device.
+On Trainium instance, the XLA device is automatically mapped to the first available Logical NeuronCore.
+You can use :ref:`NEURON_RT_VISIBLE_CORES<nrt-configuration>` to select specific Logical NeuronCore to use.

-By default the above steps will enable the training or evaluation script to run on one NeuronCore.
+By default the above steps will enable the training or evaluation script to run on one Logical NeuronCore.
 NOTE: Each process is mapped to one NeuronCore.

 Finally, add ``mark_step`` at the end of the training or evaluation step to compile